Anti-Corruption 、Anti-Bribery and Anti-Money Laundering Policy

 4. Avoidance of Conflicts of Interest:

 (1) What is a conflict of interest: When an individual is confronted with a conflict of interests while fulfilling their responsibilities or making decisions, such conflicts may arise from personal gain, relationships with others, or external pressures.
 These competing interests have the potential to affect the individual's impartiality, objectivity, and integrity in both judgment and actions.
 Such circumstances may lead to improper conduct, resulting in preferential treatment or benefits being granted to themselves or individuals with whom they are associated.
-A conflict of interest situation generally includes the following,
+A conflict-of-interest situation generally includes the following,

 B. Employees or their related parties have financial interests in the Company's customers, suppliers, or competing companies.